Screen reader for regular mobile phone (without touch screen)

 Included in the Prior Art Database: 2003-Jul-23

 The following described system intends to provide a screen reader for visually impaired mobile phone users.
 The novelty of the system is that it will work with mobile phones which present a regular display (no touch screen).
+There are three possible options all based on existing technologies for computers:

 Screen reader for regular mobilephone (without touch screen)